 Applications should include information on: the objectives and significance of the proposed research; the relevance of NHM collections to the project; any collaboration with NHM curators (if applicable); and the methods used in the research.
 Both the quality of the proposed research as well as the project's feasibility will be evaluated.
 In addition, preference will be given to proposals that: 1) demonstrate a critical role of NHM collections in the proposed research; and 2) enhance the NHM collections (e.g., identifications, curation, transcription, annotation of records, generation of new data, etc.).

 Any proposed research that involves digitization, molding & casting, and/or destructive sampling of NHM specimens, must meet the appropriate department's collections use criteria, and also be approved ahead of time by the appropriate curator and collections manager.

 Awards are made in the form of a check issued by NHM to the awardee.
-Awardees are required to complete and submit a W-9 form prior to the distribution of funds.
-Award funds can only be used for the awardee's qualified travel, lodging, and incidental expenses.
+Awardees are required to complete and submit a W-9 form (or W-8BEN for international awardees) prior to the distribution of funds.
+Award funds can only be used for the awardee's qualified travel, lodging, and meals/incidental expenses.
 For awards greater than $600, the NHM is required to report these amounts to the IRS, and recipients are responsible for paying income taxes.